mrbrianomollo/akannames/README.md

 ## DESCRIPTION

 - This website was inspired by how the Akan tribe from Ghana determine their new-born's first name.

 The website outputs the Akan name depending on gender and DOB.

 ## Deployment

-- You can vist the site directly by clicking [HERE](https://skimanikings.github.io/Akan-Names/)
+- You can vist the site directly by clicking [HERE]()
-- To view the source code on github click [HERE](https://github.com/SkimaniKings/Akan-Names)
+- You can view the source code on github [HERE](https://github.com/mrbrianomollo/akannames.git)

 ## BDD